Khantdotcom/computer_science_checklist/README.md

 #### Computer Science is divided in 4 parts
  - [Computer Science 1](#computer-science---1) : Hardware and Engineering part.
- - [Computer Science 2](#computer-science---2) : Everything that is required to write Programs.
+ - [Computer Science 2](#computer-science---2) : Everything that is required to write Programs. (let's start with this)
  - [Computer Science 3](#computer-science---3) : Daily Computer Science.
  - [Computer Science 4](#computer-science---4) : Real Life Applications of CS.